enguerranws/import-tweets-as-wp-posts/README.md

 3. Set up your Twitter app
 4. On your new app dashboard, click on Keys and access tokens : there you can find your Consumer Key and your Consumer Secret
 5. On the bottom of this page, click on Create My access token and token secret
-6. Now that you have your Consumer Key, your Consumer Secret, your Access Token and your Access Token Secret copy them into the Tweets to Posts Settings page
+6. Now that you have your Consumer Key, your Consumer Secret, your Access Token and your Access Token Secret copy them into the Import Tweets as WP Posts Settings page
 7. It's done, congrats :)